microsoft/ivy/doc/proving.md

     # q=t, base(N,X)=0, step(N,X,Y)=Y/N+X, fun(N,X) = sum2(N,X)

-This is somewhat as if functions were "curried", in which case the free symbol `fun` would match the curried function term `sumdiv N`.
+This is somewhat as if the functions were "curried", in which case the free symbol `fun` would match the partially applied term `sumdiv N`.
 Since Ivy's logic doesn't allow for partial application of functions, extended matching provides an alternative.
 Notice that, to match the recursion schema, a function definition must be